Skip to content

 Recipes

-This page collects task-oriented workflows for common py-moodle jobs.
+This page collects task-oriented workflows for common python-moodle jobs.
 Use these recipes when you want a copy/paste starting point instead of a full command reference.

 Verify your environment and login